 Be open to listening to their side and their questions and strive to understand their point of view.
 If they ask questions you don't have the answer to, don't be afraid to admit that you will need to research more to figure it out.
 You can even direct them to 412teens.org if you think they might be open to it.
 We'd love to help answer any questions you may be struggling with.

 May God grant you bravery and peace as you pray for and talk to your friends and family about Him!

-First, pray for your friend or family member to have an open heart toward God.
+If you want your loved one to accept Christ, the first step is to pray for them to have an open heart toward God.
 Second, love them the way Jesus loves them—unconditionally, full of grace and compassion (John 13:34).
 Establishing that you truly care about them reflects Christ's love back on them.
-Third, be prepared to share your faith and what the Gospel message is all about (1 Peter 3:15).
+Third, be prepared to share your faith and what the gospel message is all about (1 Peter 3:15).
 Finally, remember that YOU are the signpost, the seed planter, the light in the darkness.
 It's up to GOD to tug on their heart (John 6:44), and it's up to THEM to respond by moving toward Him or away from Him.

 Cat is the web producer and editor of 412teens.org.
 She loves audiobooks, feeding the people she cares about, and using Christmas lights to illuminate a room.
 When Catiana is not writing, cooking, or drawing, she enjoys spending time with her two teenage kids, five socially-awkward cats, and her amazing friend-amily.